floydhub/floyd-docs/docs/home/managing_output.md

 ## Using output as a data source

-To use the output of a project as an input to another run you can pass the `Output ID` as the `--data` parameter in the [run](../commands/run.md) command.
+To use the output of a project as an input to another job you can pass the `Output ID` as the `--data` parameter in the [run](../commands/run.md) command.
 The contents of this will be available at `/input` in the new job.